Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 In this study, we rely on generic instructions instructed by \citet{pseudoeval}.
 Incorporating specific guidelines may help guide LLMs to preserve essential information and minimize ambiguities.
 The refinement may help capture essential precision requirements, algorithmic details, and clear control logic like loop boundaries that are frequently omitted in standard pseudocode generation, mitigating the information loss and ambiguity that we observed in Limit-2 and Limit-3.

 \begin{enumerate}[leftmargin=4.4em] \item[Chance-2] \textit{Designing systematic validation and repair mechanisms for generated pseudocode.} \end{enumerate}

 Effective validation strategies may help identify inconsistencies and semantic losses.
-For example, round-trip validation \cite{roundtripnlp,roundtripmtmt} may identify buggy pseudocode by translating the generation result back to the source PL, and LLMs may infer the intended behavior based on code \cite{cruxevalxcao} and compare pseudocode to it to debug pseudocode.
-Incorporating such validation loops would help identify and mitigate failures stemming from low-quality pseudocode suffering from the three limitations.
+For example, round-trip validation \cite{roundtripnlp,roundtripmtmt} may help identify buggy pseudocode by translating the generation result back to the source PL for comparison, and LLMs may infer the intended behavior based on code \cite{cruxevalxcao} and compare pseudocode to it to debug pseudocode.
+Incorporating such validation steps in the loop would help identify and mitigate failures stemming from low-quality pseudocode suffering from the three limitations.

 \begin{enumerate}[leftmargin=4.4em] \item[Chance-3] \textit{Automating selection of the translation strategy for each task without dynamic validation.} \end{enumerate}

 In this study, we collect the generation results of both strategies and rely on dynamic test execution to determine the optimal strategy.
 A lightweight static classifier or heuristic that inspects source code characteristics and pseudocode quality for early selection or rejection of translation strategies could streamline the translation process and reduce computational overhead.
 In addition, the advancement in LLM-based execution prediction may also facilitate validation of candidate translations without dynamic execution~\cite{cruxevalxcao}.